Pets and Flooding

-Pets and flooding - What do I do with my Pets in a Flood?
+Pets and Flooding - What Should You Do with Your Pets in a Flood?

 It's estimated that there are some 20 million pets in the UK, that's

 roughly half of all households!
 When flooding impacts an area it's not just

 people that are at risk and in danger, pets are too.

 Rescuing pets can be as difficult and big a challenge as rescuing people,

 and whilst the emergency service play their part, the RSPCA are a vital

 The RSPCA are geared up to handle every eventuality and when it comes to